DarthRoco/MDVmini/README.md

 # ME352 Machine Dynamics And Vibration
-Webiste for MDV mini project
+Website for MDV mini project
 Technologies used:
 HTML,CSS and JavaScript